WHAT’S THE PROBLEM WITH MY CURRENT PASSWORD SYSTEM (OR LACK OF ONE)?

 Protect yourself from Phishing attacks

-Because LastPass not only remembers the username and password for all of your accounts, but also the correct web address, it can protect you from Phishing attacks that take you to malicious sites which look legitimate.
+LastPass not only remembers the username and password for all of your accounts, it also remembers the correct web address.
+It can protect you from Phishing attacks that take you to malicious sites which look legitimate.

 LastPass also offers you a section where you can store your sensitive documents and notes.
 Tax information, medical health documents, or anything that you want to protect can be stored in LastPass using the same level of top-secret government encryption and can be accessed anywhere and anytime.